aroelke/deck-editor-java/README.md

 This depends on MTGJSON (http://www.mtgjson.com/) for its card list.

-To run this from the command line, run `mvn exec:java`.
-It may be necessary to run `mvn compile` first.
+To build on the command line, run `mvn compile`.
+Then run it by running `mvn exec:java -pl application`.